AgnosPCB/documentation/docs/Installation_process.md

 Upon launching the AgnosPCB inspection tool software, the user interface will appear.
 It has different panels and inspection areas:

-- **Control buttons:** all the actions related to the insepction process are triggered here.
+- **Control buttons:** all the actions related to the inspection process are triggered here.
 Take a photo of a REFERENCE PCBA/panel, create an exclusion area….
 - **Log box:** provides useful information (and tips) about the inspection process.
 REFERENCE Magnification area (green) : The “golden sample” image.
 The mouse´s cursor dictates what can be seen here.
 - **UNIT UNDER INSPECTION Magnification area (orange)**: this is the image of the panel to be inspected.